Meaningful Learning: Enhancing Abstract Reasoning in Large Language Models via Generic Fact Guidance: Further analysis

+Supervised fine-tuning can also improve \texttt{AbsAcc}~(Table~\ref{tab:intro}), so we design another ablation study to investigate whether the improvement of MeanLearn only comes from additional data.

+To be precise, for each sample in AbsR, we use GPT-4 to generate a new explanation based on the question and label without the guidance of the generic fact.
+Hereafter, we obtain AbsR$^*$.
+The only difference between AbsR and AbsR$^*$ is the explanations in AbsR are guided by the generic fact.
+Table~\ref{tab:ablation}~(w/ AbsR$^*$) shows the results of MeanLearn trained with AbsR$^*$, we can infer:

 (1)~Training 7B and 13B Orca-2 with AbsR$^*$ can still outperform Orca-2 on vanilla accuracy.
 However, it cannot bring stable improvements on \texttt{AbsAcc}.
-This underscores that reasoning-specific post-training can boost performance, while improving abstract reasoning performance might depend on the difficulty of the benchmarks.
+This underscores that reasoning-specific post-training can boost performance, while improving abstract reasoning performance might depend on more careful design such as MeanLearn.

-(2)~MeanLearn without Knowledge outperforms MeanLearn without Guidance, showing the superiority of training with generic-fact-guided explanation.
+(2)~MeanLearn without Knowledge outperforms MeanLearn trained with AbsR$^*$, showing the superiority of training with generic-fact-guided explanation.
 This stems from the generic-fact-guided explanation that can teach LLMs to use the regular pattern behind the questions for better reasoning.